stablemarkets/BayesianTutorials/README.md

 # Bayesian Tutorials
 Please cite/link when sharing.
-Thanks! - Arman
+Thanks - Arman

 This repository supports the series of blog posts on stablemarkets.wordpress.com that walk through MCMC implementation for various classes of Bayesian models.